Xavier Tillman NBA Playoffs Player Props: Grizzlies vs. Lakers

 Xavier Tillman Insights vs. the Lakers

-- Tillman has taken 5.0 shots per game this season and made 3.1 per game, which account for 4.1% and 5.2%, respectively, of his team's total.
+- This season, Xavier Tillman has made 3.1 field goals per game, which accounts for 5.2% of his team's total makes.

-- Tillman's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Grizzlies average 104.1 per game, sixth-highest among NBA teams.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 25th-ranked squad in the league, allowing 44.9 rebounds per contest.
+- The Lakers are the 15th-ranked team in the league, giving up 25.7 assists per game.

-- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.
+- Looking at 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.

-- The Lakers are the 18th-ranked team in the NBA at allowing threes, conceding 12.5 made 3-pointers per contest.

 Xavier Tillman vs. the Lakers